Emorie D Beck

 Now let’s try a few things:

-3. Create a data set with individuals with some college or above (%in%
+3. Create a data set with individuals with some college or above (%in%).

 select()

-is for pulling certain observations (rows), then select()
+filter() is for pulling certain observations (rows), then select() is for pulling certain variables (columns).select()

-, there are few ways choose variables.
-We can bare quote name the ones we want to keep, bare quote names we want to remove, or use any of a number of select()
+bfi data, most of these have been pre-removed, so instead, we’ll imagine we don’t want to use any indicators of Agreeableness (A1-A5) and that we aren’t interested in gender.select(), there are few ways choose variables.
+We can bare quote name the ones we want to keep, bare quote names we want to remove, or use any of a number of select() helper functions.select():select():# A tibble: 2,800 × 22

 C1 C2 C3 C4 C5 E1 E2 E3 E4 E5 N1 N2 N3